Vyral/base-template/_posts/2018-07-11-how-did-i-become-a-real-estate-agent.md

 **I entered the real estate industry back in 2006 while I was still on active duty in the military**; I had just been stationed at Fort Hood.
 I knew a good Realtor who explained the whole home buying process to me, and that piqued my curiosity.
 After I bought my house, I stayed in contact with that Realtor.

 Eventually, I became a licensed real estate agent.
-I discovered that I enjoy the old army NCO in me—**I like helping people.** I enjoy sitting that first consultation with people, explaining to them the homebuying process, and taking them under my wing and offering guided protection for their first large purchase.
+I discovered that I enjoy the old army NCO in me—**I like helping people.** I enjoy sitting down at that first consultation with people, explaining to them the homebuying process, and taking them under my wing and offering guided protection for their first large purchase.

 {% include pullquote.html %}